carolinafishes/carolinafishes.github.io/_posts/software/2019-08-03-TOAST_manual2.md

 cpu <- 12 #number of threads to use at various steps
 </pre>
 <br>
 To explain, you need to provide the location of toast (td), the location of where to store and or find your FASTA files (fd), the location of BUSCO (bs), where to store your BUSCO results (bd), where to store extracted orthologs (ed), where to store alignments (md), where the ortholog database is (od), where to store/find aligned FASTA files.
-We recommend working on a directory per project as above, but leave that choice to up to you.
+We recommend working on a directory per project as above, but leave that choice up to you.
 <br>
 <br>
 <h4>Step 1 Download Data</h4>